 Toni Lumbrazo Luna (formerly Partington) is a poet, editor, visual artist, and life/career coach.
 Her poetry has appeared in the NW Women’s Journal, The Cascade Journal, VoiceCatcher (editions 3 & 4), outwardlink.net, Perceptions Art Journal, Writing the Life Poetic E-Zine, and various other publications.
-She is the author of two books of poetry, Jesus Is A Gas (2009) and WIND WING (2010).
+She is the author of three books of poetry, Jesus Is A Gas (2009), WIND WING (2010), and Driven By Hope (2019).
 Toni co-hosts the popular Ghost Town Poetry Open Mic with Christopher Luna, a monthly forum for writers since 2004.

 As a life/career coach, Toni loves to work with writers and artists interested in exploring ways to integrate lifestyle and their creative work.
 She holds a Bachelor of Arts degree in Social Work from Chapman University, an MA in Humanities with a major focus in Literature and Literary Editing from the California State University, Dominguez Hills, and post-graduate work at the University of Oregon to become certified as a Global Career Development Facilitator.
 Before embarking on other adventures, Toni spent over ten years teaching and advising women in transition returning to college.
 From there she spent the next fifteen years as a consultant to non-profit organizations and community colleges writing grants, developing fundraising plans, facilitating board development, and executing business and infrastructure planning.